 After obtaining a legendary Wraithbane weapon from a secret chamber in the sewers beneath the town of Lonehold, Durn was given the same name, ‘Wraithbane’, as per the Dourstone family tradition.

-Short on patience as well as height, Durn is the latest in a long line of Dourstone wardens.
+Short on patience as well as height, Durn is the latest in a long line of Dourstone warriors.
 The family still lives in Crag Mountain with Durn’s Grandfather, the indomitable Durnoc ‘Giantbane’ Dourstone still at the head.
 This ancient dwarf is still prone to explosive violence, despite his old age; he even managed to get banned from The Copper Scuttle alehouse in Crag Mountain recently for smashing his walking stick over the head of a drunken patron who dared to curse at him.
 Durnoc is named Giantsbane due to his part in a battle many years ago with a tribe of particularly nasty frost giants.
-The tale (still told by the Dourstones) is that Dornoc felled the frost giant chieftain with a mighty head-butt.
+The tale (still told by the Dourstones) is that Dornoc felled the frost giant Jarl with a mighty head-butt.

 Durn’s father, Dûn, was a much more gentle soul and concentrated more on helping those less fortunate in Crag, working as a volunteer in the poor houses and orphanages in The Slags.
 He was still no easy touch in combat though and picked up the name ‘Goblinbane’ for his part in the ongoing battles with the pesky greenskins.
 His greatest achievement was to take out a particularly evil goblin leader and then relocated and released the rest of the goblin tribe to a land safely away from Crag.